6th Massachusetts Regiment: Other officers

 Thomas Barnes- Served as captain from January 1777 to March 1779, when he was promoted to major with the 12th Massachusetts.

 Richard Buckmaster- Served as lieutenant, 2d lieutenant and captain from December 1775 until his death in November 1779.

-William Buckmaster- Served as lieutenant-colonel from December 1776 until his death on November 1776.
+William Buckmaster- Served as lieutenant-colonel from December 1776 until his death in November 1776.

 Japhet Daniels- Served as captain from January 1777 to June 1783.

 Samuel Frost- Served as sergeant-major, ensign, 1st lieutenant, captain lieutenant and captain from January 1776 to June 1783.

 Peter Harwood- Served as captain and major from November 1776 until he resigned October 1780.

 Benjamin Heywood- Served as lieutenant, captain from December 1775 until June 1783.

 Abel Holden- Served as lieutenant and captain from December 1775 until he resigned May 1781.

 John Holden- Served as captain lieutenant and captain from January 1777 until he resigned April 1780.

 Moses Porter - Served as ensign from 1 January 1777 to 23 April 1779.
 Commanded the Light Artillery Regiment in the War of 1812.

 Calvin Smith- Served as lieutenant-colonel from November 1776 to March 1779 and lieutenant-colonel commandant from January 1781 to June 1783.

 John Spur- Served as captain and major from January 1777 until he retired January 1781.

 Joseph Thompson- Served as captain and major from January 1776 until he was promoted to lieutenant-colonel in the 10th Massachusetts in December 1777.

 William Toogood- Served as 1st lieutenant and captain from January 1776 until he resigned April 1779.

 Joseph Butler- Served as a captain from January 1776 until December 31, 1776.